maryschmidtdev/learn-git/README.md

 # Learn GitHub
-This is a throwaway repo used to learn about working with Git and GitHub.s
+This is a throwaway repo used to learn about working with Git and GitHub.s\

+Adding another sentence